Self Massage Techniques to Rejuvenate from Summer Activities

 - Lower back massage: Place two tennis balls inside of a tube sock.
 Lie on the floor with knees bent and lower back supported.
 Place the tube sock just above the sacrum (the large, triangular bone at the base of the spine) so that one ball is positioned on each side of the spine.
 Roll back and forth slowly using your arms and legs for support.

 - How to treat an acute strain: If a muscle is stained from over exertion, it is important to apply ice to the muscle throughout the first 72 hours in order to decrease the swelling.
 A moist heating pad can be applied afterwards to ease the muscle.

 - Massage long strokes, following a body part until you hit bone where the origin of the muscle lies.

-At Elements Therapeutic Massage Spokane, each massage is individually customized to best fit your health and wellness regimen.
-Contact one of our locaitons us to schedule your appointment today.
+At Elements Therapeutic Massage Richland, each massage is individually customized to best fit your health and wellness regimen.
+Come visit your Tri-Cities Elements and experience the Elements difference.